semanticsean/ATAT/README.md

 ### **3. Deployment and Usage**
 - **Run and Explore:** Deploy via Replit and navigate the agent dashboard.
 Check spam settings if responses are missing.

-### **⚠️ Critical Advice**
+### **⚠️ Critical 🚨🚨**
-Do not use existing email accounts to prevent unintended emails.
+MAKE A NEW EMAIL TO USE WITH ATAT.
+DO NOT CONNECT EXISTING ACCOUNTS.
+ATAT is reactive and you may send unintended emails if you haven't indexed the history properly.
 Create a new account exclusively for ATAT use.

 ## **Features & Benefits**